paulc4/mvc-exceptions/README.md

 Controller with @ExceptionHandler methods

   * <code>src/main/java/demo1/web/ExceptionHandlingController.java</code>
-     * A controller that raises exceptions and provided handlers to catch and process them.
+     * A controller that raises exceptions and provides its own handlers to catch and process them.

 Demo 2
 ------